Keem Bay is one of the most iconic breathtaking views on Achill Island.

 The end of the village is uncertain; the Great Irish Famine of the 1840s may have caused the abandonment of the village.

-In addiction there is clear evidence the houses were intentionally demolished and their stones carried off.
+In addition there is clear evidence the houses were intentionally demolished and their stones carried off.
 Charles Boycott who acquired the lease of Keem in 1855 from Murray McGregor Blacker, a tenant of the Achill Mission, built a house overlooking the village and is thought to be the person responsible for this demolition.

-Further investigations will continue in 2017.
+Further investigations will continue.